 I’m glad my toolbox contains the needed rivet gun, as I already needed it to install the front license plate bracket on my car a few months ago.
 That was one project I didn’t want to do, but I plan on driving the car a long time in my home state that currently requires front plates, so I relented and drilled the 5 required holes and riveted the bracket into the front fascia with the supplied black HDPE coated aluminum rivets.

+There are reports of some lazy dealers skipping the entire install process, and simply driving the license plate screws through the bracket, and into the fascia (as seems to be common for the rear plate).
 NOTE: If you click on the photo below to view the enlarged version, you’ll see where two larger holes are also supposed to be drilled, but it appears that many dealers are skipping drilling those holes which accommodate the primary rivets, so there’s a good chance a car wash could rip the bracket off of the fascia (except we don’t use car washes 😉 )

 The instructions for mounting the bracket (including drill bit sizes) are actually molded onto the backside of the bracket, as are clips to hold the 5 included rivets.
 Make sure you use the 2 primary (larger) rivets in the 2 larger holes (8 mm) that you drill into the fascia where small ●’s are molded in, and then the 3 smaller rivets utilize the smaller holes (5 mm) which are identified by 3 subtle dimples in the fascia.

 The dimples at the top of the bracket accept the standard license plate screws, which are ¼-14 x ¾” self tapping screws.